EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 Edit `__main__.py` to create a VM.
-In the example code below, we will use an `alma 9` image from [EGI's registry](../images) and a 2 cpus VM flavor at IN2P3-IRES site.  he site requires a network to be specified, which we can discover either using the [dashboard](https://dashboard.cloud.egi.eu) or the [FedCloud client](../../../getting-started/cli)
+In the example code below, we will use an `alma 9` image from [EGI's registry](../images) and a 2 cpus VM flavor at IN2P3-IRES site.
+The site requires a network to be specified, which we can discover either using the [dashboard](https://dashboard.cloud.egi.eu) or the [FedCloud client](../../../getting-started/cli)